wpdevup/tap-chat/readme.txt

 * **Zero Tracking** - GDPR-friendly, no cookies, no external requests
 * **Translation Ready** - Fully translatable with .pot file included
 * **Performance First** - Minimal footprint, no jQuery dependencies in frontend
+* **Google Analytics 4 / Tag Manager Integration - Track chat button clicks and welcome-bubble impressions as GA4 events using the analytics already installed on your site

 = Welcome Bubble Features =